OuhscBbmc/redcap-manual-v1/designadv/econsent.md

 ::: {.callout-note appearance="simple"}

-## Additional Chapter Details
+## Additional Chapter Details {#sec-designadv-econsent-chapterdetails}

-This chapter was last edited in April 2026.
+This chapter was last edited in September 2026.
 If you have suggested modifications or additions, please see [How to Contribute](../index.qmd#sec-welcome-contribute) on the book's welcome page.
 :::